Manifesto-Digital/pdmedcalc-v2/README.md

 ## Version control ##

-The application uses the Git version control system and the GitFLow branching strategy.
+The application uses the [Git version control system](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and the [GitFLow branching strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 The code is hosted on GitHub.
 The location of the repository is: https://github.com/tpximpact/pdmedcalc-v2

+The production branch is called `main`
+The development branch is called `develop`

 ## Hosting and deployment ##

-The application is hosted on CloudFlare pages.
+The application is hosted on [CloudFlare pages](https://pages.cloudflare.com/).
-CloudFlare is also used as the NameServer and provides security protection for the site including WAF and DDOS.
+CloudFlare is also used as the NameServer and provides security protection for the site including [DDOS protection](https://www.cloudflare.com/en-gb/application-services/products/ddos-for-web/).

 CloudFlare Pages also provides the deployment pipeline.
 The CloudFlare pages application is connected to the GitHub repository.
 A deployment is triggered when code is committed to the main or develop branch.
 The application is automatically tested and built as part of the deployment pipeline.

 Code changes to the main branch are deployed to production.
-Code changes to the develop branch are deployed to the test environment.
+Code changes to any other branch are deployed to a test environment.

-The production URL is:
+The production URL is: https://pdmedcalc.co.uk

-The test URL is:
+A new test environment is created each time code is pushed to a non production branch.
+The test URL follows the pattern: https://[commit-hash].pdmedcalc-v2.pages.dev/ e.g. https://7047263d.pdmedcalc-v2.pages.dev/

 Note: There isn't a configuration file in the repository for CloudFlare.
 Configuration is provided inside the CloudFlare pages interface.